How much does it cost to 'send a girl to school'?

 Transparency is essential, so the selection of students for bursary (scholarship) support is carried out with intensive community consultation.
 Typically, an inclusive group that includes parents, teachers, students and community members (School Based Committees) identify the most financially disadvantaged children in their communities.
 These children are often orphans.

-Their selection is double-checked by members of a separate, district level group, (Camfed initiated Community Development Committees) who typically visit each family or care provider of selected students to verity their need.
-Camfed’s selection process has been commended by independent evaluators and by the governments of countries in which we work.
+Their selection is double-checked by members of a separate, district level group, (CAMFED initiated Community Development Committees) who typically visit each family or care provider of selected students to verify their need.
+CAMFED’s selection process has been commended by independent evaluators and by the governments of countries in which we work.

 Do you invest in boys’ education as well?